Waterston Desert Writing Prize Award Ceremony

 6:30 pm - 7:30 pm

 Sheep herding and the wool industry have deep roots in Oregon.
-As part of this history, Jeanne Carver with her late husband Dan, owned and operated the Imperial Stock Ranch since the 1980s.
-Just a few short years later, the American wool industry began to collapse due to offshoring.
-They were ranching with a focus (more…)
+Jeanne Carver, with her late husband Dan, have owned and operated the Imperial Stock Ranch since the 1980s, but the ranch has been around since 1871.
+Jeanne ranches with a focus on stewardship and sustainability in the face of industrialization and outsourcing, creating high (more…)

 Japanese American Culture Celebration